 Rosacea symptoms often get better with medicines.
 But they tend to get worse again if you stop taking the medicines.
-If your symptoms continue or get worse, ask about other treatment options, including combinations of treatments.
-Don?t use over-the-counter treatments unless told to by your healthcare provider.
+If your symptoms continue or get worse, ask about other treatment options.
+This includes combinations of treatments.
+Don’t use over-the-counter treatments unless told to by your healthcare provider.
 Some of these may make rosacea worse.

 Talk with your healthcare providers about the risks, benefits, and possible side effects of all treatments.

 Some people assigned male at birth who have a more severe form of rosacea develop a condition called rhinophyma.
 The oil glands on the skin of the nose become blocked.
 The nose gets bigger and can become large, bulbous, and red.
 The cheeks also become puffy.
 Alcohol may increase the flushing.
 But this condition is not caused by alcohol use.
 Ocular rosacea can cause eye problems such as corneal sores.

 Can rosacea be prevented?